- 1 Advantages over Urine MC+S

 - Conjugated bilirubin may appear in the urine in the presence of liver disease, or bile duct obstruction.

-- This test has lower accuracy than for nitrites, and thus testing for nitrites is seen as a better test.
-However, if present, they likely indicate a UTI
+- This test has lower specificity for infection than nitrites, and thus testing for nitrites is seen as for the presence of infection.

 - A metabolic acidosis and alkaloid urine suggests a renal tubular acidosis.
 These patients have a risk of stone formation and nephrocalcinosis